ansys/pyedb-core/README.rst

 order to guarantee project's integrity.
 The following environments commands are provided:

 - **tox -e style**: will check for coding style quality.
-- **tox -e py3X**: checks for unit tests.
+- **tox -e test**: checks for unit tests.
 Replace X with the minor version of your Python environment.
 Pass pytest flags after "--".
 For example, `tox -e py3X -- -s` to show stdout from pytest
-- **tox -e py3X-coverage**: checks for code coverage.
+- **tox -e coverage**: checks for code coverage.
 - **tox -e doc**: checs for documentation building process.